8 Political Board Games About Civics and Government

-I’ll run through the list of each of the eight games with a quick description and a video review or demo.
+I’ll run through the list of each of the eight civics board games with a quick description and a video review or demo.
 If you’ve played one of these games, or if you’ve got another favorite that’s not on the list, please scroll to the bottom and leave a comment.

 Politicraft – An Action Civics Card Game